-The latest Ford Focus arrived in 2018 and continues to be one of the UK's best selling cars thanks to great looks,class leading driving dynamics and refined ride which combined with a spacious cabin and boot space make the Ford Focu s a compelling choice for customers looking for a family sized 5 door hatchback.
-Equipment trims include Zetec, Titanium and ST Line with or without the X Pack and choice of ecoblue diesel and ecoboost petrol engines.
+The latest Ford Focus arrived in 2018 and continues to be one of the UK's best-selling cars.
+With its great looks, class-leading driving dynamics and refined ride, the Ford Focus a compelling choice for customers looking for a family-sized five-door hatchback.
+Equipment trims include Zetec, Titanium and ST Line with or without the X Pack and choice of Ecoblue diesel and Ecoboost petrol engines.

-For the latest Focus lease prices view our personal leasing offers below.
-All vehicles are supplied by the Ford franchised dealer network and include Free UK delivery.
+For the latest Focus lease prices, view our personal leasing offers below.
+All vehicles are supplied by the Ford franchised dealer network and include free mainland GB delivery (exclusions apply).

 Complete Care Terms and Conditions

 Complete Care is available to drivers aged between 21-70 with no more than 2 “at fault” claims in the last 2 years and no more than 6 points on driving licence.
 The driver must not have been subject to a driving ban in the last 5 years and must have held a full UK/EU licence for at least one 1 year.
 Prices are based on the postcode of the customer.
 72% of our customers would qualify for the advertised price however a confirmed rate will be sent in writing upon request.

 In the event of an incident resulting in damage, loss or theft to the vehicle, the customer will be required to pay an excess known as a Customer Incident Charge (CIC) if they are found to be “at fault”.
 The CIC varies depending on the number of “at fault” incidents for the vehicle and is an escalating charge as follows:

 - First incident is £250